 Brrr!
-The Polar Coaster winter has definitely taken some dips and dives in temperatures.
+Winter is here for certain, and temps have definitely taken some dips and dives.
 While some of the visitors to our website have let us know they are not happy about it, others have commented that at least the cold will mean fewer pests next summer.
 But is it true: do cold winters kill bugs?

 Cold Winters, Fewer Bugs?